myphysicslabathome/MAX6675-Temperature-Logger/README.md

 # MAX6675-Temperature-Logger
 ## Overview
 This project aims to measure temperature using MAX6675 and a K-type thermocouple as an external sensor add-on with ExpEYES.
-In this case we have used Serial Peripheral Interface (SPI) communication protocol between the thermocouple module MAX6675 and ExpEYES.
+In this case, we have used Serial Peripheral Interface (SPI) communication protocol between the thermocouple module MAX6675 and ExpEYES.
 Download the "MAX6675.py" file and run to measure temperature.

 ## Required Apparatus :
 1. ExpEYES latest model (SEELAB 3.0, with SPI expansion bus)
 2. Thermocouple module (MAX6675)
-3. Temperature Sensor (PT1000)
-4. K-type thermocouple
+3. K-type thermocouple
-5. Jumper wires (with alligator clips, optional)
+4. Jumper wires (with alligator clips, optional)

 ## Procedure:
 ### Experimental Setup